department-of-veterans-affairs/VA-Micropurchase-Repo/2018-04-27_API_Outreach/Deliverables/Discovery-Readout.md

--   Give OPM the data they need to make the argument for integration
+-   Give Agency Partner X the data they need to make the argument for integration